dabb3/nest-api-challenge/README.md

 5. Verify if your sent data was created on local *MongoDB* database first.
 6. Once the data is created, go to Send Grid and log in.
 7. You will see *Suppressions* dropdown option on left down.
-8. After clicking it, the drpdown will show you and *Invalid* option to click.
+8. After clicking it, the dropdown will show you and *Invalid* option to click.
 9. After clicking it, a new *Invalid Emails* screen will be opened.
 10. You can check your dummy email on that screen.